 Figure 8: Home Screen

-6.3.4: Chatbot Interface Screen
+6.3.4: Virtual Assistant Interface Screen

-The chatbot screen is a critical component of the application designed to facilitate user interaction with an AI assistant.
+The Virtual Assistant screen is a critical component of the application designed to facilitate user interaction with an AI assistant.
 This screen, as seen in Figure 9, features a text box where users can input questions or requests either by speaking through their phone's microphone (Figure 10) or typing into the keyboard text box (Figure 11).
-The chatbot responds to these queries with text-based replies or presents the user with options to choose from.
+The Virtual Assistant responds to these queries with text-based replies or presents the user with options to choose from.
 Additionally, the screen may include buttons or links that direct users to specific functions or areas within the application.
-The chat history of the conversation between the user and the chatbot is also displayed on the screen, and the chatbot will continue to answer the user's questions and requests until the user closes the application or navigates to a different screen.
+The chat history of the conversation between the user and the Virtual Assistant is also displayed on the screen, and the Virtual Assistant will continue to answer the user's questions and requests until the user closes the application or navigates to a different screen.